Skip to main content

 [ORDER BY <order_by_column1>[, <order_by_column2>, <order_by_column3>, ...]]

-The specific parameters for each module are as follows:
+The corresponding parameters of each module are as follows:

-COLUMNS<column_name>Specifies the corresponding column names.
-For example, to specify the load columns as (k1, k2, k3), use COLUMNS(k1, k2, k3).
+COLUMNS<column_name>Specifies the corresponding column name.
+For example, to specify the import columns (k1, k2, k3): COLUMNS(k1, k2, k3).
 The COLUMNS clause can be omitted in the following cases:

-• When the key columns in JSON have the same names as the table columns.
+- The keys in the JSON have the same names as the columns in the table.

-WHERE<where_expr>Specifies the condition to filter the loaded data source.
-For example, to load only data where age > 30, use WHERE age > 30.
+WHERE<where_expr>Filters the imported data source by condition.
+For example, to import only data with age > 30: WHERE age > 30.

-PARTITION<partition_name>Specifies which partitions in the target table to load.
-If not specified, it will automatically load into the corresponding partitions.
-For example, to load partitions p1 and p2 of the target table, use PARTITION(p1, p2).
+PARTITION<partition_name>Specifies which partitions in the target table to import into.
+If not specified, the data is automatically imported into the corresponding partitions.
+For example, to import into partitions p1 and p2: PARTITION(p1, p2).

-DELETE ON<delete_expr>In the MERGE load mode, using delete_expr to mark which columns need to be deleted.
-For example, to delete columns where age > 30 during the MERGE process, use DELETE ON age > 30.
+DELETE ON<delete_expr>In MERGE import mode, use delete_expr to mark which columns need to be deleted.
+For example, to delete columns where age > 30 during MERGE: DELETE ON age > 30.

-ORDER BY<order_by_column>Only effective for Unique Key models.
-Specifies the Sequence Column in the loaded data to ensure the order of the data.
-For example, when loading into a Unique Key table and specifying create_time as the Sequence Column, use ORDER BY create_time.
-For more information on Sequence Columns in Unique Key models, refer to the Data Update/Sequence Columns
+ORDER BY<order_by_column>Only effective for the Unique Key model.
+Specifies the Sequence Column in the imported data to ensure data ordering.
+For example, to specify create_time as the Sequence Column: ORDER BY create_time.
+For details, see Data Update / Sequence Column.

 job_properties Clause